jh3nd3rs0n/argmatey/README.md

 ```

-After running the aforementioned command, the jar file can be found in the following path:
+After running the aforementioned command, the JAR file can be found in the following path:

 ```text